MMauro94/malverio/README.md

 > This is still under development as we play along, so it's not complete yet!

 > [!WARNING]
-> By looking through the code, you might encounter spoilers of new mechanic or things that happen later in the game!
+> By looking through the code, you might encounter spoilers, new mechanics or things that happen later in the game!

 ## How to use